“From the first page, Logan’s thrilling debut novel is an intelligent, intricately layered adventure.”–Kirkus Reviews

 -Julian the Apostate, Roman Emperor, 363 AD, Hymn to the Mother of the Gods

-The Seven Perfumes of Sacrifice, Amy Logan’s controversial debut novel – over a decade in the making – is a suspenseful search for the divine feminine and the ancient lost origins of “honor killing” in the Middle East.
+The Seven Perfumes of Sacrifice, Amy Logan’s provocative debut novel – over a decade in the making – is a suspenseful search for the divine feminine and the ancient lost origins of “honor killing” in the Middle East.
 In this post-9/11 cautionary tale, an American writer struggles to “civilize” a tiny Arab village of Israel; her intercession leads to tragedy beyond anyone’s calculation…and revelations that could heal what seems hopeless.

 American freelance journalist Fereby McCullough Jones is struggling to sell stories from Israel when she befriends Leila, a young artist in a village on Mt.
 Carmel.
 Leila is a Druze – a secretive, Arabic-speaking, thousand-year-old offshoot of Islam – and shares her double life with Fereby: Painting nudes, lovers and goddesses – taboo subjects in her culture – and selling them in Tel Aviv.
 When Leila becomes the possible victim of an “honor killing” – the murder of a female by her family for violating cultural gender norms – Fereby witnesses the village celebration, her family’s silence and police indifference.
 Enraged, Fereby launches an investigation that is decidedly unwelcome.